 – Removing all endometriosis while preserving a woman or girl’s organs;

 – Performing pathological examination on all excised tissue; and

 – Treating our patients with respect and compassion as partners in their health care.

 True recurrence is actually low if all disease is thoroughly and meticulously excised from all locations.
 Through our LAPEX approach, women and girls of all ages – at all stages of disease – have an excellent chance of being pain-free for the long-term, with minimal chance of recurrent or persistent symptoms.
-We have now treated to date over 4,000 patients at our Center, exclusively through meticulous and painstaking laparoscopic excision, for more than 20 years.
-We have excellent long-term success rates among women and girls of all ages.
+We have now treated to date almost 5,000 patients at our Center, exclusively through meticulous and painstaking laparoscopic excision, for more than 20 years.
+We have excellent long-term success rates among individuals of all ages and disease complexity.